Best Playgrounds in Port Stephens for Kids and Families

 Above this is the water play area, where they can splash around and watch the water cascading through the play space.

-Once your kids have finished playing, you can head to the peaceful harbour beach.
+Once your kids have finished playing, you can head to the peaceful bay beach.
 It’s perfect for littlies who will love playing in the sand or splashing in the calm water.

 The playground faces directly onto the water and there’s often families having a dip in the shallow water.
 Supervise your kids as there’s no fencing.